relativitydev/relativity-trace-documentation/docs/trace_shipper_service.md

 - Request the Trace Shipper deployment package by submitting a ticket to support@relativity.com
 - Download and install ROSE (Staging Explorer) and run Test Connectivity ([available here](https://help.relativity.com/RelativityOne/Content/Relativity/RelativityOne_Staging_Explorer/RelativityOne_Staging_Explorer.htm#connection))

-- (Only for Web protocol) Install Relativity Transfer API Services

-   [Install](https://help.relativity.com/10.3/Content/Relativity/Applications/Installing_applications.htm#Installi3) Relativity.TransferApi.Services.rap to Application Library
+- (Only for Web protocol) Request the Relativity Transfer API Services application (Relativity.TransferApi.Services.rap) by submitting a ticket to support@relativity.com.
+[Install](https://help.relativity.com/10.3/Content/Relativity/Applications/Installing_applications.htm#Installi3) the Relativity Transfer API Services application to the Application Library.

-   Please do not install this application to any workspace.
+>**NOTE:*** Do not install the Relativity Transfer API Services application to any workspace.
+By installing it to the Application Library, the services are available for consumption.

 - (Only for Web protocol) Assign required permissions to Relativity user
    1. Go to Instance Details/Manage permissions.